The Book of Magic

 In other words, when a technomancer really gets down to it, he or she creates both the technological and magical parts of their work at the same time, weaving them together to form something that is more than the sum of its parts.
 This new creation should have aspects that are based upon the nature of the many components used to build it, but it may also have altogether unexpected traits.

 The only limits to this process should be the imagination of the player behind a technomage and the nature of the campaign he or she resides in, but the sky is usually the limit.
 Any viable creation the technomage builds will count as one spell for the purposes of mystic mastery, and he or she only needs to pay for it as they would any other new spell.

-Keep in mind that the Fortune cost will be higher if a technomage creates an item that functions at a power level higher than the standard new spell rank value - see the Role Play section for more on this.
+Keep in mind that the Karma cost will be higher if a technomage creates an item that functions at a power level higher than the standard new spell rank - see the Role Play section for more on this.

 "Man's mind, once stretched by a new idea, never regains its original dimensions."

 The basic idea behind thaumentalism is that the mind is capable of literally anything, but needs a healthy kick to jump start its many nascent abilities.
 A thaumentalist, by using magical powers to look into his or her own mind, can activate such mental abilities over time.
 This is a subversion of the method ordinary psis use to gain their powers, and most of those meditative folks look down on your average thaumentalist.

 Nonetheless, thaumentalists are most definitely on to something, as their odd practices allow them to wield both psionics and magical spells.
 You see, a mage of this bent learns spells as do other sorcerers, although their magic primarily involves the manipulation of the mind to some extent or another.
 The key is that these spells can work on the mind of the thaumentalist as well as the brains of others.